Christmas 2022: 24 data-driven festive facts and statsBy Will Lord on December 1, 2021

 There’s a staggering £21 billion that will be spent this year on Christmas gifts for family and friends!

 Customer Intelligence is a great way to make sure you are getting the right things for the right people, whether you know them or not!
-Check out our case studies to find out more info on how AI and Decision Intelligence can know who’s in market to buy, and what they’re likely to be interested in.
+Check out our case studies to find out more info on how AI can know who’s in market to buy, and what they’re likely to be interested in.